SaebAmini/saebamini.github.io/_posts/2018-10-30-some-common-.net-asynchronous-programming-misconceptions.md

 I continue to hear and see many varieties of the above statement and it's the most common misconception in my experience.
 Overloading of terms like _asynchronous_, _concurrent_ and _parallel_ and using them interchangeably in the industry can take some of the blame, and maybe some of it falls on Tasks being included in the `System.Threading` namespace.

 `async` doesn't magically make your code asynchronous.
 It don't spin up worker threads behind your back either.
-In fact, it doesn't really do anything other than enabling the use of the `await` keyword in a method.
+In fact, it doesn't really do anything other than enable the use of the `await` keyword in a method.
 It was only introduced [to not break existing codebases that had used `await` as an identifier and to make `await` usage heuristics simpler](https://blogs.msdn.microsoft.com/ericlippert/2010/11/11/asynchrony-in-c-5-part-six-whither-async/).
 That's it!

 `await` is a bit more complicated and is quite similar to how the `yield` keyword works, in that it yields flow of control back to the caller and creates a state-machine by causing the compiler to register the rest of the async method as a continuation.
 That continuation is run whenever the awaited task completes.
 The compiler transforms the below: